yussypu/database/DECISIONS.md

 - `Some(value)` when the key was found with a value
 - `None` when the key was not found

-The problem: `None` was returned for *both* "key not found" *and* "delete tombstone found".
+The problem: `None` was returned for both key not found and delete tombstone found.
-The engine's `get_at()` method couldn't distinguish these cases, so when a tombstone existed in the memtable but an older value existed in an SSTable, it would incorrectly search the SSTable and return the stale value.
+The engine's `get_at()` method could not distinguish these cases, so when a tombstone existed in the memtable but an older value existed in an SSTable, it would incorrectly search the SSTable and return the stale value.